kislayaaakash/weather-app/README.md

-# CityWeatherService: Weather Advisory and Backup Management
+# City Weather Advisory App

 ## Overview
 The WeatherApp application provides a real-time weather advisory service to users, with a robust fallback mechanism for offline or error scenarios.
 The service fetches data from an external API and maintains a local backup for uninterrupted service.